redknight99/unsolved_blackops3_ciphers/alreadysolved/cipher1/README.md

 This cipher according to our source of truth has already been solved.

 **Cipher Type:**
-Our Wiki source of truth shows that it was a substitution cipher but we have not confirmed that.
+Our Wiki source of truth shows that it was a *Substitution Cipher* but we have not confirmed that.

 **TODOs**